i-on-project/core/docs/api/read/programme.md

 ## Link Relations
    * A programme representation
       - must include a link to its context, using the self link relation.
-      - must include a link to the collection it belongs, using the `/rel/programmes` relation.
+      - must include a link to the collection it belongs, using the `collection` relation.
-      - must include a link to its _offers_, using the `/rel/offers` relation.
+      - must include a link to the offers collection, using the `/rel/offers` relation.

 ## Example Representation
 ```json